 Our outside counsel, with the assistance of outside counsel for the Compensation Committee, ensures that appropriate plan documentation and approvals are received in order to keep executive pay programs in compliance with applicable laws and stock exchange listing requirements.
-Both our outside counsel and outside counsel for the Audit Committee and the Compensation Committee advise the Audit Committee, the Compensation Committee and our Board regarding compliance with appropriate governance standards and requirements.
+Both our outside counsel and outside counsel for the Audit Committee and the Compensation Committee advise the Audit Committee and the Compensation Committee, and our outside counsel also advises our Board regarding compliance with appropriate governance standards and requirements.